Building the future of education with AAQs

 What are AAQs?

 AAQs are a new kind of qualification designed to help learners move into higher education with a greater sense of clarity and purpose.
-They sit alongside Technical Occupation Qualifications (TOQs) as part of significant reforms to the post-16 qualifications landscape.
+They sit alongside Technical Occupation Qualifications (TOQs) as part of significant reforms of the post-16 qualifications landscape.

 Alternative Academic Qualifications are scholarly in nature and designed to support progression to further and higher education.
 So, if learners want to head to university, this is the route for them.